ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 * `166.9.0.0/16`(which the private endpoint service uses)
 * Any IP ranges assigned to your VLANs on the IBM platform.

-IBM is moving forward with a next-generation Cloud deployment to enable Virtual Private Cloud (VPC ) in our Availability Zones (AZs).
-This new VPC capability enables customers to use Bring Your own IP ( BYoIP) in the VPC-enabled AZ’s., which are located in Dallas, Washington DC, London, Frankfurt, Tokyo, and Sydney.
+IBM is moving forward with a next-generation Cloud deployment to enable Virtual Private Cloud (VPC) in our Availability Zones.
+This new VPC capability enables Bring Your own IP (BYoIP) in the VPC-enabled Availability Zones (AZs), which are located in Dallas, Washington DC, London, Frankfurt, Tokyo, and Sydney.

 Each tenant on the backbone who utilizes Virtual Routing and Forwarding (VRF) may have one (and only one) _Customer VRF_ per Direct Link, which provides connectivity amongst all the tenant’s servers, regardless of location.
-However, a customer may have more than one Direct Link account that feeds into a single cross-connect router.
+However, an IBM Cloud tenant may have more than one Direct Link account that feeds into a single cross-connect router.

 * A tenant’s servers in any VLAN, in any pod, in any datacenter worldwide can reach all of that tenant’s other servers globally.

 * Every tenant’s Customer VRF is connected to the common shared services network, to provide private reachability for those servers to use DNS, shared storage, monitoring, patching, and so forth.

-* The customer VRF is a connectivity service that provides isolation among tenants.
+* The Customer VRF is a connectivity service that provides isolation among tenants.
 Any additional controls needed within a tenancy must be provisioned separately, using a gateway, security groups, or host-based controls.

 ## Benefits of moving to a Customer VRF

 **The primary benefits of a Customer VRF include:**

 * Industry-proven and widely accepted _multiple isolation_ separation technology.
-Many customers find the Level-3 VPN approach more palatable (than ACLs) to their auditors and compliance officers.
+Many cloud customers find the Level-3 VPN approach more palatable (than ACLs) to their auditors and compliance officers.

-* Customers can extend or migrate the reach of their network significantly, due to addition of new sites or applications throughout the IBM network.
+* IBM Cloud customers can extend or migrate the reach of their network significantly, due to addition of new sites or applications throughout the IBM network.

 * Tenant-specific routing tables narrow the aperture for IP address overlap, without the risk of overlap with other tenants' subnets or other parts of the network that are not applicable.